johneckberg/notes/csc_3511/week_9.md

 * DNS query results include Additional Records section:
 * Provide records for anticipated next resolution step

+## Kaminsky Attack

+The Kaminsky attack's key insight is that Bob can exploit the Authority section and Additional section to poison the cache.

+In a spoofed response from the .com server, Bob can:

+1. Put an NS record in the Authority section claiming that example.com's nameserver is at a domain he controls;

+2. Put a corresponding A record in the Additional section, mapping that nameserver to his malicious IP.

 ## Introduction to Cryptography